Mohm-j/contact-app-v2/README.md

 # 📇 Contact App

 A simple and modern contact management app built with React, Context API, and useReducer.
 The project supports both **localStorage** (main branch) and a **mock REST API with JSON Server** (in a separate branch) for managing contacts.
+This runs both frontend (Vite) and backend (JSON Server) using the `concurrently` script defined in `package.json`.

 ---

 ## ✨ Features

-* Add, edit, and delete contacts
+- Add, edit, and delete contacts
-* Delete all contacts with a confirmation modal
+- Delete all contacts with a confirmation modal
-* Real-time search and filtering
+- Real-time search and filtering by name/email
-* Alert system for success and error messages
+- Alert system for success and error messages
-* Form validation before submission
+- Reusable contact form with `react-hook-form` and `yup` validation
-* Clean and modular UI with CSS Modules
+- Clean and modular UI with CSS Modules
-* State management using Context API + useReducer
+- State management using Context API + useReducer
-* Data persistence with localStorage or json-server (depending on the branch)
+- Data persistence with either `localStorage` or `json-server` (per branch)

 ---